-Ever since being pregnant you knew you would be coming back to work after the maternity leave is over and that meant searching for a good childcare provider.
-Although there are so many options available, like finding a nanny, or making arrangements with grandparents, most of us opt for a daycare.
-There is a lot to the mix of finding a good daycare, taking into the consideration the cost, location and the spots availability.
-But today we will put these factors aside and talk what to look for in a good daycare to make sure your child is well taken care of and is developing to his or her best potential.
+Ever since being pregnant, you knew you would be coming back to work after the maternity leave is over and that meant searching for a good childcare provider.
+Although there are so many options available, like finding a nanny, or making arrangements with grandparents, most of us opt for daycare.
+There is a lot to the mix of finding a good daycare, taking into consideration the cost, location, and spots availability.
+But today we will put these factors aside and talk about what to look for in a good daycare to make sure your child is well taken care of and is developing to his or her best potential.

 1. People who work at daycare

 First, it’s important that caregivers who work at the daycare are patient and kind.
 Secondly, you want to watch out for the kids-to-caregivers ratio.
 The fewer kids per caregiver, the better.
 When there are many kids in a group, there is less chance that their needs will be met.
 A child needs to feel safe to explore on his own and having one primary caregiver who is attentive to your child promotes this feeling of security and helps your child to establish an attachment.
 When there are more than two people caring for a group of children they tend to relax and feel not so obliged, hoping that someone else is watching children in case something happens.
 If there are more than two people interacting with kids, their roles should be clearly defined.